llingg/docs-opmanual_autolab/README.md

-# docs-autolab
+# docs-robotarium
-Duckumentation for autolabs around the world.
+Duckumentation for Robotariums around the world.

 # Setup

-First, creare a fork (top right of this page).
+First, create a fork (top right of this page).

 Then, clone your own fork using

     git clone <your_fork_url>

 As soon as this is done, change directory into the cloned fork and do

     source init.sh

 You're ready to go!

 # Compiling changes